Electricity & Gas in Manchester, Greater Manchester in 2021

 Just moved to a property in the largest city in Greater Manchester?

-When you move to your new house in Manchester, you will have to either transfer your energy plan to a new one, or transfer your current plan to a new address.
+When you move to your new house in Manchester, you will have to either switch to a new energy plan, or transfer your current plan to your new address.
 But be aware that this sometimes isn't possible.
 This makes moving house an ideal time to switch to a new plan, or even a new energy supplier.
 Moving house involves a whole lot of admin, from transferring broadband, to changing your shipping address for subscriptions.
 So, why not add one extra task to that long list?
 Lucky for you, this one is easy.

 Aside from being easy, it is also an entirely necessary task.
 Unless your new house is exactly the same in terms of dimension and energy consumption as your last, you will almost definitely need a new energy plan to fit your new requirements.
-With a new number of rooms, and perhaps even a new number of inhabitants in the house, you will almost definitely need to shop around a bit for a new plan.
+With a new number of rooms, and perhaps even a new number of inhabitants in the house (note that in your new city the average amount of inhabitants per home is 2.47), you will almost definitely need to shop around a bit for a new plan.

 A word of warning, however.
 Some plans (normally just fixed plans!) have exit fees.
 You should know if your plan involves an exit fee since you will have been informed when you initially signed up.
+Read more about this on our dedicated article on what to look out for when you compare energy plans.
 Make sure you aren't taken by surprise by any unforeseen charges!

 What else do I need to do before moving to a property in Manchester?

 The first thing you need to do is to cancel your current energy plan with your supplier.
 Let them know when you are moving out of your current property so they know when to stop charging you.
-Visit the Ofgem website if you don't know who is your current energy supplier.
+Visit the Ofgem website if you don't know who your current energy supplier is.
 If you are planning on sticking with the same supplier, then you should let them know your new address so they can keep a record of this.
 However, we highly recommend shopping around for plans from other suppliers, as you might be able to find a better deal.
-Our experts at Switch Plan can do this all for you in one quick 10 minute phone call.
+Our experts at Switch Plan can do all this for you, in one quick 10 minute phone call.

 Before you ring us up, have a quick think about what your energy priorities are for your new plan.
 These can be financial, logistical or environmental.
 That way, you can provide our experts with all the necessary information that will help them carry out the switch.